marvinkreis/rofi-json-dict/README.md

 ```
 They must be saved in UTF-8 with the `.json` file extension.

-The `convert-dict` python script can be used to convert [FreeDict dictionaries](https://github.com/freedict/fd-dictionaries) into the JSON format.
+The `convert-dict` python script can be used to convert [FreeDict dictionaries](https://github.com/freedict/fd-dictionaries) into the JSON format. <br>
+Usage: `convert-dict input.tei output.json`.

 ### Matching modes